redhat-developer-adoption-emea/cloud-native-guides/inventory-spring-boot-gradle-config.md

 #### Create PostgreSQL Databases for our Inventory Service

 So far, the Inventory service have been using an in-memory H2 database.
 Although H2 is a convenient database to run locally on your laptop, it's in no way appropriate for production or even integration tests.
-Since it's strongly recommended to use the same technology stack (operating system, JVM, middleware, database, etc) that is used in production across all environments, you should modify the Catalog service to use PostgreSQL instead of the H2 in-memory database.
+Since it's strongly recommended to use the same technology stack (operating system, JVM, middleware, database, etc) that is used in production across all environments, you should modify the Inventory service to use PostgreSQL instead of the H2 in-memory database.

 Fortunately, OpenShfit supports stateful applications such as databases which require access to a persistent storage that survives the container itself.
 You can deploy databases on OpenShift and regardless of what happens to the container itself, the data is safe and can be used by the next database container.